 “We conclude that most subjects with hyperhomocysteinemia > or = 40 micromol/liter in the general population have the C677T mutation combined with low folate status.
-Daily supplement of low dose folic acid will reduce and often normalize their tHcy level.”
+A daily supplement of low dose folic acid will reduce and often normalize their tHcy level.”

-Besides, why would people with homozygous MTHFR C677T have lower intake of vitamins, consume more coffee and more important: be more frequently smokers?
-And just THAT could be the whole reason for their vascular problems (first of all the smoking of course, and lack of exercise - coffee drinking is no longer significant risk factor as thought in the 90s).
+Besides, why would people with homozygous MTHFR C677T have a lower intake of vitamins, consume more coffee and more important: be more frequently smokers?
+And just THAT could be the whole reason for their vascular problems (first of all the smoking of course, and lack of exercise - coffee drinking is no longer a significant risk factor as regarded in the 90s).